Selwyn Jones: Personal life

 Jones' parents are Alvin and Shirley Jones.
 He has two brothers, named Alvin Jr. and Avery.
-Jones is married to Raquel Ramirez.
+He is married to Raquel Ramirez.
 Raquel is the Founder of the non-profit organization "Daughter's Gather At The Table" and a prominent Fashion Influencer.
 The couple's daughter, Anastaja, started as a true freshman for the North Carolina Central University volleyball team.
-Anastaja graduated from the University of Houston in summer 2019.
-Jones and his family reside in the Houston area where he is a Purchasing Manager for a Fortune 500 company.
-Also, Selwyn and Raquel own several acres of land in Centerville,TX and a condo in Northern Colorado.
+Anastaja graduated from the University of Houston in 2019.
+Jones and his family reside in the Lake Conroe, Texas area where he is a Purchasing Manager for a Fortune 500 company.
+Also, public records show that Selwyn and Raquel own several properties across Texas and one in Northern Colorado.
 Selwyn is not the only member of the Jones' family to achieve stardom.
-His younger brother (Avery) earned six figures as a music producer and now owns several mobile barbershops that have taken over the Houston area.
-With over 200 active clients, "Stop N Style" mobile barbershops have been in business since 2014.
+His younger brother (Avery) achieved huge success as a music producer with tracks on 50 Cents & Juvenile hit albums to name a few.
+Public records show multiple houses in Texas are owned by Avery as well.
+Avery now owns several mobile barbershops that have taken over the Houston area.
+With over 150 active clients, "Stop N Style" mobile barbershops have been in business since 2014.